A powerful way to help reduce the impact of diabetes is to raise awareness – in our community, our state and all around Australia.

 We invite your involvement in the latest upcoming campaigns.

-As part of National Diabetes Week 2019, Diabetes SA will be highlighting ‘A prescription for health and wellbeing’.
+As part of National Diabetes Week 2020 (12-18 July), Diabetes SA will be highlighting the importance of ‘Taking action for your health and wellbeing’.

 As part of the awareness campaign, Diabetes SA will be distributing a free National Diabetes Week Resource Kit for health professionals to download or order.